Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about real-world applications

 \subsection{Resource Constraint}

 In the previous section, we have already discussed the applications of NCCL in three classic real-world scenarios.
 While NCCL has shown promising results in enabling collaborative learning among distributed devices without compromising data privacy, its practical deployment is often hindered by the limited availability of memory, computational resources, and access to public datasets.
 These constraints are particularly prevalent in edge devices, such as smartphones and IoTs, which typically have restricted storage capacity, processing power, and bandwidth \cite{hamdan2020edge}.
 Moreover, the increasing complexity and heterogeneity of real-world tasks further exacerbate the resource demands on NCCL systems.
 Thus, it is crucial to develop resource-efficient NCCL methods that can effectively operate under these constraints while maintaining high performance and adaptability.
-We consider the following three key factors to explore the resource limitations of NCCL Table \ref{tableresource} shows a summary of these resource constrained scenarios of existing NCCL research. \begin{itemize} \item \emph{Memory Buffer:} In NCCL, memory buffers are an important component for storing and retrieving previously learned knowledge.
+We consider the following three key factors to explore the resource limitations of NCCL, and Table \ref{resource} shows a summary of these resource-constrained scenarios of existing NCCL research. \begin{itemize} \item \emph{Memory Buffer:} In NCCL, memory buffers are an important component for storing and retrieving previously learned knowledge \cite{li2024towards,li_tpds}.
 Existing methods usually rely on data rehearsal strategies to prevent the degradation of past knowledge, including caching samples of previous tasks or generating synthetic samples for replay so that the model can adapt to new tasks without catastrophic forgetting.
 However, in many real-world scenarios, such as IoT devices or mobile phones, buffers are usually limited \cite{javed2018internet}.
 Therefore, it is crucial to develop rehearsal-free NCCL methods that can effectively retain past knowledge while minimizing the dependency on buffers. \item \emph{Computational Budget:} The computational budget is another critical factor in NCCL.
 As the number and complexity of tasks increase, the computational cost of NCCL can quickly become prohibitive, particularly for edge devices with limited processing power.
-This can lead to slow convergence, high energy consumption, and reduced responsiveness of the NCCL system.
-To address this issue, it is necessary to design computing-efficient NCCL algorithms that can achieve good performance with minimal computational overhead. \item \emph{Robust Dataset:} Access to large-scale, clean, and labeled datasets is crucial for the effective training and evaluation of NCCL methods.
+This can lead to slow convergence, high energy consumption, and reduced responsiveness of the NCCL system \cite{li2024rehearsal}.
+To address this issue, it is necessary to design computing-efficient NCCL algorithms that can achieve good performance with minimal computational overhead. \item \emph{{Public Dataset:}} Access to large-scale, clean, and labeled datasets is crucial for the effective training and evaluation of NCCL methods.
 However, in many real-world applications, such datasets may not be readily available due to privacy concerns, data scarcity, or the cost of annotation \cite{wang2024comprehensive}.
-This can pose significant challenges for NCCL methods that rely on supervised learning on local datasets directly.
-To overcome this limitation, it is important to explore unsupervised paradigm or improve model's robustness against noisy data that can effectively promote the real-world deployment. \end{itemize}
+This can pose significant challenges for NCCL methods that rely on supervised learning directly from local datasets \cite{ma2022continual}.
+To overcome this limitation, it is important to explore an unsupervised paradigm or improve the model's robustness against noisy data that can effectively promote real-world deployment. \item {\emph{Device Deployment:} Deploying models on resource-constrained devices presents a significant challenge in NCCL.
+With the increasing number of devices, managing communication overhead and ensuring efficient model updates across all participants becomes complex \cite{zuo2024fedvit}.
+Additionally, small devices with limited processing power and memory exacerbate the problem, making it difficult to deploy large-scale models.
+To address these challenges, it is essential to develop lightweight models that can adapt to resource constraints while maintaining performance \cite{liu2025sparse}.
+Moreover, optimizing communication strategies and reducing computational requirements through techniques such as model pruning will be crucial for successful deployment in real-world settings.}